pvdz/heatfiler/README.md

 - Use max from any file / Uxe max from individual file: When computing relative stats, should a max be computed from all the files that are profiled or on a per file basis?
 - Code coverage / Profiling: Switch between shoing the frequency of execution and showing the code that was not executed at all.
 - Hide inputs: simply hides the textareas.
+- Location of node stats file: relative to current url, should be xhr-able.
+Note that you can specify where heatfiler should write the stats to, which is probably more convenient for you.

 ## Function list